 The holiday season is a time for family, fun, joy — and a lot of commercialization.
 In most U.S. states, people spend an average of $1,000 during the winter holidays.
 That money also represents plenty of time and stress spent on gifts, food, and trying to plan the perfect celebration.

 Unfortunately, all the holidays’ hustle and bustle can take the focus away from gratitude, love, and quality time with family.
-This year, highlight what’s truly important by helping your children make holiday DIY gifts for your loved ones.
+This year, highlight what’s truly important by helping your children make holiday DIY gifts for their loved ones.

 5 reasons to give handmade gifts for the holidays